 Excel expects web query data to be in XML format.
 You can either load it manually, or if this is something you do on a regular basis you may want to create a macro.
 The advantages of macros is that you can instantly load any number of live data sets and perform calculations on them all with the press of a button.

-To start, with open NEOpoint and run the required report and then click the “Links” button, select and copy XML link.
-Sample XML link: https://www.neopoint.com.au/Service/Xml?f=104+Bids%5cRegion+Merit+Order+Stack+5min&period=Daily& from=2015-10-13&instances=Generator;NSW1§ion=0&key=***** XML link has several parameters that you can customize.
+To start, open NEOpoint and run the required report and then click the “Links” button, select and copy the link.
+Sample XML link: https://www.neopoint.com.au/Service/Xml?f=104+Bids%5cRegion+Merit+Order+Stack+5min&period=Daily& from=2015-10-13&instances=Generator;NSW1§ion=0&key=***** An XML link has several parameters that you can customize.

 To manually load a result follow these steps: